 Thursday, February 22, 2018

 In my day job I've been helping architect a restful service framework for another group.
-Amazingly the developers in this group weren't aware of dependency injection.
-After confusing them by trying to explain the concept and how mocking works etc I decided to hunt around for a simple example.
+Amazingly the 'legacy' system developers in this group weren't aware of dependency injection.
+After seeing their eye glaze over by trying to explain the concept I decided to hunt around for a simple example.
 I was surprised at how bad most of the explanations and examples out there are.
 Fortunately I stumbled across this excellent blog post on CodeArsenal.net.

 I showed it to the developers and they said it instantly clicked.